Yellow Springs is located just west of central Ohio. Yellow Springs Hiking is popular for all ages and skill levels.

 Visit Yellow Springs Hiking Area

-Yellow Spring is a village located in Green County, Ohio.
+Yellow Springs is a village located in Green County, Ohio.
 The total population of Yellow Springs Village is under 5000.
 The village had previously been occupied by the Shawnee Native Americans.
 It takes its name from a nearby natural spring with waters rich in iron which leaves a yellowish coloring on the rocks.

 Clifton Gorge State Nature Preserve - Yellow Springs Hiking

 There are 3 miles of Yellow Springs Hiking at Clifton Gorge.
-You can trek the Gorge Trail for 1 mile, the Narrows Trail for 0.5 mile, the Orton Trail for 0.5 mile and the Rim Trail for 1 mile.
-The park opens one half hour before sunrise and closes one half hour after sunset.
-Pets are not permitted and remember to stay on the designated trail at all times.
+You can trek the Gorge Trail for 1 mile, the Narrows Trail for 0.5 mile, the Orton Trail for 0.5 mile, and the Rim Trail for 1 mile.

 If you want to visit Clifton Gorge for some Yellow Springs Hiking, be sure to check here for park updates and directions.